dildoran2195/sep11-freedom-project/blog/entry05.md

 #### I learned that `const spriteManagerUFO` --> height and weight of the flying object, `const skybox` --> size of the flying object, `particleSystem.emitRate` --> speed and rotation, `skyboxMaterial.diffuseColor` --> color of sky, `skyboxMaterial.specularColor` --> 2nd color of sky that are mixed together, and `ufo.playAnimation` --> speed, animation, and position.Therefore, all these certain codes are materials of an speed of UFO, appearance, size, height, animation, position, rotation, and x, z, etc,.

-#### My challenge: I was able to create unique UFO which I never saw it before (LOL) of my own that had different apperances and different shapes of the flying object but most importantly it is animated with 3D object to a UFO using Babylon in order to make the new UFO.
-Plus, I was also able to use different properties and animation to  models in order to tinker with animated flying object.
+#### My challenge: I was able to create a unique UFO which I never saw before (LOL) of my own that had different appearances and different shapes of the flying object but most importantly it is animated with a 3D object to a UFO using Babylon in order to make the new UFO.
+Plus, I was also able to use different properties and animation to  models in order to tinker with animated flying objects.

-#### I still wonder to implement more advanced version of both 3D objects and animation using the challenge of making a UFO.
+#### I still wonder how to implement more advanced versions of both 3D objects and animation using the challenge of making a UFO.
 #### I'm going to try out [Add sprite trees to your scene](https://playground.babylonjs.com/#KBS9I5#89)

 ### MVP